fengxia41103/myblog/content/workspace/openstack/baremetal provisioning.md

 Now with all the basics out of the way, let's power on the computer!
-Page 77 in the [Spec][1] has a nice diagram showing the details behind the scene from BIOS to a PXE:
+Page 77 in the [PXE Spec][1] has a nice diagram showing the details behind the scene from BIOS to a PXE:

 <figure class="row">